Ralph Remington: Career

 Remington has directed, produced and acted in over 50 plays.
 He served as artistic associate and director of community engagement with Arena Stage, overseeing all of the company's outreach and education programs and a staff of 19, managing a $750,000 budget.
 While at Arena, he led the Living Stage Theater Company, created and toured a devised work piece called America: Work in Progress, and directed Dael Orlandersmith's critically acclaimed The Gimmick and Talking With by Jane Martin.

 In January 2014, Remington become the western regional director for Actors' Equity Association, the union of professional actors.

 Remington served as the Director for Theater and Musical Theater at the National Endowment for the Arts.
 He was responsible for the grantmaking processes for theater and musical theater, developing partnerships to advance the theater field as a whole, and leading large-scale theater projects such as the NEA's New Play Development Program.
 He was appointed by NEA chairman and Broadway theatre producer, Rocco Landesman.

 Remington is Director of Cultural Affairs for the San Francisco Arts Commission.
 He is the former Deputy Director of Arts and Culture for the City of Tempe, AZ.
 In that capacity he functioned as Artistic Director for the Tempe Center for the Arts.
 Remington served as the Western Regional Director/Assistant Executive Director of Actors' Equity Association (AEA).

+In 2026, the San Francisco Chronicle reported on criticism surrounding Remington’s leadership of the San Francisco Arts Commission during a period of agency restructuring and staff departures.
+Former staff members and arts advocates alleged that Remington was frequently absent from the office, constituent meetings, and grant recipient programming despite the city’s in-office work requirements.